 CSLSA chapters and agencies provide the public with educational opportunities to learn beach and water safety through their junior lifeguard program, public relation endeavors, promotional materials, collaboration with schools, museums and health agencies, guest speaking engagements, and on-the-job-teaching to millions of ocean, lake and pool visitors.
 The CSLSA believes that educating the general public is the key to preventing injuries and incidents at our public beaches and pools.

 CSLSA encourages cities, parents, and agencies to utilize the Beach & Water Safety section of this website.
 It contains valuable information for educating the general public.
 A Friends of the Redwoods grant and a National Sea Grant have combined to fund the production of over 1500 USLA/NOAA rip current and beach signs.
 To download and/or print these materials, go to USLA's sign and brochure webpage..
-A beach safety activity book geared for children 7-11 is also available and a new USLA Safety brochure will be posted soon.
+A beach safety activity book geared for children 7-11 is also available and a new USLA Safety brochure has now been posted.
 In collaboration with Hoag Hospital, the CSLSA has contributed content, logo, mission statement, junior lifeguard information and website address.
 One of the winning posters in the Junior Lifeguard summer contest was included.
 To download the Activity book, a Coloring Book and a Beach Injuries booklet, CLICK HERE.
 Each year, the CSLSA Public Education committee distributes "Be Safe, Be Seen" posters and Junior Guard book covers to all chapters and agencies.

 One method of informing the public of beach and water safety is through the use of community television.
 Cable companies are typically under contract with local governments to provide free Public Service announcements.
 Any agency interested in learning the application process, please contact our Public Education Committee Chairperson at email@example.com.